panique/mini/README.md

 # PHP-MVC

 An extremely simple and easy to understand MVC skeleton application, reduced to the max.
-Everything is as simple as possible, as readable as possible and as manually as possible.
+Everything is **as simple as possible**, as **manually as possible** and as readable as possible.
-This project is - by intention - NOT a framework, it's a bare-bone structure.
+This project is - by intention - NOT a full framework, it's a bare-bone structure.
-This project tries to be the extremely slimmed down opposite of big frameworks like Zend2, Symfony or Laravel.
+The php-mvc skeleton tries to be the extremely slimmed down opposite of big frameworks like Zend2, Symfony or Laravel.

 ## Why does this project exist ?